 Competitive programming is a well known sport among the programming community and is not generally used as a means for children to learn coding.
-While there are benefits to framing the learning process in a competitive context, there is a lot to consider as competitive programming for kids.
+While there are benefits to framing the learning process in a competitive context, there is a lot to consider.

 i) Try to reduce meaningful incentives from winning

-ii) No competition shoul last longer than a class period
+ii) No competition should last longer than a class period

 iii) Use competitive play as a way to reinforce existing knowledge rather than learn new things

 iv) Make learning and fun the main aim of the activity rather than competition

 In the adult world of programming, competitions are common and enjoyed by many.
 For children who are less developed socially and who are just developing, the situation can be more complicated and both the negative and positive effects long-lasting.